tomBoddaert/tomBoddaert.github.io/README.md

 This is my personal website

-It uses a perpose made site builder, written in go
+It uses a purpose made site builder, written in go

 ## Building